Robert-Walker0/ProgrammingTasks/README.md

-A compliation of programming problems written in python.
+A compilation of programming problems solutions written in python.